daknob/eldim/docs/api.md

 to be uploaded here.

 This API call will return `HTTP 200` and print `Ok` if the upload succeeded.
+It will return `HTTP 409` if the same file is already being uploaded by another request to the same eldim instance.
 Any other HTTP Status Code or message is an error.

 ### password
 This `POST` parameter is a string that specifies a password, which will be